 The test results showed the following:

-Now I’m not a scientist or qualified in anyway to tell whether these tests were sound but they can be found here for you make your own mind up.
+Now I’m not a scientist or qualified in anyway to tell whether these tests were sound but they were found on the Innokin website.
 The 25 puff test doesn’t sound much to me.

 Anyway that’s the tests in lab conditions which I suppose is good to see Innokin undertaking to show the product working.